learn-with-me/books-self-help/src/The Automatic Millionaire/highlights.md

 ### How to get there?

 Set up `5%` of your net take-home pay to automatically go in your rainy day account every paycheck.

+## Chapter 6: Automatic Debt-free home ownership

+> You can't get rich renting.
+You aren't in a game of building wealth until you own some real estate.

+Even more important than money is the feeling home ownership gives you.
+When you own, you have the security that comes from knowing that you are building equity and living in a place that belongs to you.
+You're not at the mercy of a landlord who can raise your rent or evict you.

+### Reasons to buy a home

+If you just look at the math, getting rich with home ownership may not always be true for you.
+However it is very important to be aware of all the benefits that come with home ownership and then decide for yourself.

+1. `Forced savings`.
+A lot of us wait to get "comfortable" before buying a home, and then something else takes over priority in life.
+2. `Leverage`.
+Using borrowed money to multiply your potential gains.
+For example, you put 20% on a $500,000 house, and over just a few years the prices went up to $700,000.
+You could really just sell the house and bag $200,000 profit.
+If you compare it with investment, you made 200% returns over $100,000 invested, in a short amount of time.
+3. `OPM`.
+Other people's money.
+Really rich people not only get their money to work for them but also get other people's money to work for them.
+      1. Let's say you have the money to buy the house without taking loan.
+It makes sense to invest that money somewhere to get a higher rate of return than the APR bank would charge you on the loan.
+If you don't trust your investment skills, ignore this reason.
+      2. If you will need a loan from bank, and say the property price goes up after some time, you could refinance the property to cash out, and invest is somewhere for higher gains, if needed.
+Again, be smart with your own money as well as borrowed money.
+4. `Tax Breaks`.
+You deduct the cost of the `interest` you pay on your mortgage (up to a maximum of $1 million) each year.
+This applies only to your primary home, where you live presently.
+5. `Pride of ownership`.
+You put down your roots, become part of a community, with a real sense of security.

+### Agencies that help buying

+- [U.S. Department of housing and Urban Development](https://www.hud.gov/) a.k.a `HUD`.
+HUD's mission is to create opportunities for home ownership.
+If you're a first-time home buyer, visit the website.
+- [National Council of State Housing Finance Agencies](https://www.ncsha.org/) - if you're a first-time home buyer, you may qualify for special state loan programs specifically created for this purpose.
+- [Fannie Mae](https://www.fanniemae.com/), The Federal National Mortgage Association.
+It operations under a congressional charter to increase the availability and affordability of home ownership for low, moderate and middle-income Americans.
+Fannie Mae doesn't lend money itself; it provides the financing that makes it possible for banks to lend money to consumers.
+It also offers free reports by simply asking for them.
+Check out [HomePath](https://homepath.fanniemae.com/)
+- [Freddie Mac](https://www.freddiemac.com/), the Federal Home Loan Mortgage Corporation.
+Freddie Mac does not make loans to consumers; rather it provides the financing that allows lenders to offer home loans that are affordable.
+Checkout [HomeBuyers](https://myhome.freddiemac.com/) for great tools & information, and [HomeSteps](https://www.homesteps.com/) for bargain homes.
+It does this by listing foreclosure auctions nationwide and providing information about loan programs that allow would-be homeowners to buy foreclosed properties with as little as 5 percent down.

+### Loan Programs to consider

+`FHA` (Federal Housing Administration) is an agency within HUD that provides lenders with mortgage insurance, thus giving them the security to lend to first-time home buyers.
+[FHA loans](https://www.fhaloan.com/) can cover up to 97 percent of the purchase price and can be used to buy a second or third home

+`State Bond Loans` - most states offer individual bond programs designed to help first-time home buyers.
+Example [NJ](https://nj.gov/dca/hmfa/roadhome/).
+For more information, check [National Council of State Housing Finance Agencies](https://www.ncsha.org/).

+### Home Affordability Limits

+According to FHA, a good rule of thumb is that most people can afford to spend `29 percent` of their gross income on housing expenses - as much as `41 percent` if they have no debt.
+This applies if you either rent or have a mortgage to pay.

+### 30-year Mortgage

+These are great because you get the interest rate locked in for 30 years.

+Do not wait for all 30 years to pay your loan, otherwise you could end up paying a lot more money in interest over time.

+## Chapter X: Topic

+> Quote

+Content.

 ## Additional Sources